supersonic1999/ZombieInvasion/README.md

 ## Meta

-Distributed under the XYZ license.
+Distributed under the GPL license.
 See ``LICENSE`` for more information.

 [https://github.com/supersonic1999](https://github.com/supersonic1999/)